videowhisper/videowhisper-webrtc/README.md

 ## VideoWhisper WebRTC : Signaling Server with STUN/TURN Support

 This is a WebRTC signaling server designed for VideoWhisper HTML5 Videochat, that can also be used with new apps.
 It's built in NodeJS, supports SSL, TURN/STUN configuration, authentication with static key or accounts (MySQL), streaming limitations & plans, API.
+Can be used to publish a stream from a broadcaster to 1 or more subscribed viewers and possible applications include 1 to 1 (1 way or 2 way private), 1 to multiple, multiple to multiple (conferencing) live video streaming.

-### Live Demos
+### Live Demos without Registration
 * [P2P 2 Way Videocall](https://demo.videowhisper.com/p2p-html5-videocall/)
 * [Live Video Streaming](https://demo.videowhisper.com/vws-html5-livestreaming/)
 * [Random Videochat](https://2wayvideochat.com/random-videochat/)